brnjyjsh/brnjyjsh/README.md

 # 💫 About Me:
-👨🏻‍💻 I'm an IT student sharing my journey and what I learn in tech<br>🎓 Studied Information Technology at Cavite State University, Philippines<br>💻 Skills: Web Development, Web Design, Graphic Design<br>🧪 This profile includes some of my small projects — they're a bit messy, but feel free to explore!<br>📚 Currently learning more programming languages to grow my skillset<br>🎧 My hobbies include biking, listening to music, and designing<br>📹 I also enjoy video editing and photography — maybe I’ll share some of that soon 😄
+👨🏻‍💻 I'm an IT graduate sharing my journey and what I learn in tech<br>🎓 Studied Information Technology at Cavite State University, Philippines<br>💻 Skills: Web Development, Web Design, Graphic Design<br>🧪 This profile includes some of my small projects — they're a bit messy, but feel free to explore!<br>📚 Currently learning more programming languages to grow my skillset<br>🎧 My hobbies include biking, listening to music, and designing<br>📹 I also enjoy video editing and photography — maybe I’ll share some of that soon 😄

 ## 🌐 Socials: